 Depending on your situation, chronic pancreatitis may require additional treatments, including:

 Pain management.
 Chronic pancreatitis can cause persistent abdominal pain.
-Your doctor may recommend medications to control your pain and may refer you to a pain specialist.
+Your doctor will evaluate you for causes of chronic pancreatitis and may recommend medications to control your pain.
+If necessary, you may be referred to a pain specialist.

-Severe pain may be relieved with options such as endoscopic ultrasound or surgery to block nerves that send pain signals from the pancreas to the brain.
+Severe pain may be relieved with options such as endoscopic ultrasound or injections to block nerves that send pain signals from the pancreas to the brain.

-Enzymes to improve digestion.
-Pancreatic enzyme supplements can help your body break down and process the nutrients in the foods you eat.
+- Enzymes to improve digestion.
+In chronic pancreatitis leading to diarrhea or weight loss, pancreatic enzyme supplements can help your body break down and process the nutrients in the foods you eat.
 Pancreatic enzymes are taken with each meal.

 Lifestyle and home remedies